Logo

 Why Newfoundland?

-Newfoundland is located in the Gulf of St. Lawrence and is a really big island with a third of the area of Germany.
-However, only half a million people live here – 180,000 of them in the region around the capital St. John’s.
-Corner Brook, with 20,000 inhabitants, is the largest city in the west of the island, and Gander, known for its international airport, has a population of 10,000.
+Newfoundland is located in the Gulf of St. Lawrence and is a very large island, covering one third of the area of Germany.
+However, only half a million people live here – 180,000 of them in the greater area of the capital St. John’s.
+With 20,000 inhabitants, Corner Brook is the largest city in the west of the island, and Gander, known for its international airport, has a population of 10,000.

-Newfoundland is not for sightseeing, and certainly not a destination for partygoers.
-The main reason to come to this island is its unique character, shaped by the sea.
-Huge forests and countless bays invite visitors to discover the solitude of the island again and again.
-Newfoundland’s coastline comprises almost 10,000 kilometers; the small villages have been influenced by fishing for centuries.
+You don’t go to Newfoundland for sightseeing, and certainly not to party.
+People come to this island mainly for its unique character, shaped by the sea.
+Huge forests and countless bays invite visitors to discover the island’s solitude again and again.
+Newfoundland has around 10,000 kilometers of coastline; the small villages have been influenced by fishing for centuries.
 If you’re lucky, you might see caribou or puffins, and in summer visitors wait for the giants of the north – icebergs and whales.
-Another figure: the population of moose is estimated at over 120,000, the largest population in North America.
+And another figure: the population of moose is estimated at over 120,000, the largest population of moose in all of North America.

 Westbound

-Newfoundland can be reached either by car ferry (from Sydney in Nova Scotia to Port aux Basques or to Argentia) or by plane.
-We decided to enter Newfoundland by plane; our journey begins at the international airport of St. John’s, which can be reached from Europe in less than six hours.
-You can’t get lost on the island – there is only one main road, and that is the Trans-Canada Highway (TCH).
+Newfoundland can be reached either by ferry (from Sydney in Nova Scotia to Port aux Basques or Argentia) or by plane.
+We decided to take the plane; our journey begins at St. John’s International Airport, which is less than a six-hour flight from Europe.
+There is no way to get lost – there’s only one main road, and that is the Trans-Canada Highway (TCH).

 Cities, Nature, Art – Have a look…

 It’s about 800 kilometers to our first highlight, the Gros Morne National Park on the west coast, and we want to cover that distance with only one overnight stay.
-So Arnold’s Cove, Gambo, Lewisporte and Bishop’s Falls are small towns only useful for short breaks.
-In Springdale, slightly off the highway, there is at least a Tim Hortons, in Canada the national coffee house chain.
+So Arnold’s Cove, Gambo, Lewisporte and Bishop’s Falls are just small towns to take a break.
+In Springdale, a little off the highway, there is at least a Tim Hortons, Canada’s national coffee house chain.

-The last town before we reach the coast is Deer Lake – ideal for refuelling and refilling food.
-Our accommodation in the northern part of the national park is in Rocky Harbour; in the southern part some days later, we will have a cottage in Trout River.
+The last major town before we reach the coast is Deer Lake – ideal for refueling and refilling food.
+Once again, we head east for just an hour; our accommodation in the northern part of the national park is in Rocky Harbour where we spend the next three nights in the brand new “Augustus Jane Inn”.
+In the southern part of the park, we will rent a cottage in Trout River for another two nights.

 Eastbound

 On our way back we take some detours to the coast.
 First destination, again via Deer Lake and Springdale, is King’s Point.
-Here we enjoy the award-winning Alexander Murray Hiking Trail, an absolute hiking highlight.
-More than 2,200 steps must be climbed on this trail which takes about four hours.
-After the next loop on the TCH we reach Grand Falls-Windsor, the biggest inland city.
-Soon afterwards we turn north; our destinations are the two islands of Twillingate and Fogo Island.
-Especially the Art Studios located on the cliffs of Fogo Island and Todd Saunders’ Fogo Island Inn are top attractions on this trip.
+Here we enjoy the award-winning Alexander Murray Hiking Trail, a premium hiking highlight.
+More than 2,200 steps must be climbed on the four-hour trail.
+After the next loop on the TCH we reach Grand Falls-Windsor, the largest city in the interior.
+Shortly thereafter we turn north; destinations are the two islands of Twillingate and Fogo Island.
+Above all, the Art Studios located on the cliffs on the coast and Todd Saunders’ Fogo Island Inn are absolute musts on this trip.

-On our way back we stop at Gander, known for its international airport. after an eventful history and a very special role during the events around 9/11 in 2001, today there are no more than 20 flights per day.
-Via Terra Nova National Park, we continue to Clarenville, starting point for a trip around the historic Bonavista Peninsula.
-Skerwink Trail, a premium hiking trail, runs for about 5 kilometers high above the sea and offers magnificent views.
+The route takes us back via Gander, known for its major international airport, which, after an eventful history, now registers no more than 20 domestic flights per day.
+Via Terra Nova National Park, we continue to Clarenville, starting point for a round trip over historic Bonavista Peninsula.
+This is also where the Skerwink Trail is located, a premium hiking trail that runs for about 5 kilometers high above the sea and offers magnificent views.

 Route Description